mkramb/codegraph/README.md

 - find all files in example folder
 - pass them all to codegraph binary
+- lastly, load visualizer in the browser

 ```
 task examples-generate
+task examples-visualizer
 ```

 Will generate file as: